 Eleven tests were made to determine the effect of tree-sprinkling on the reduction of air temperature in an avocado orchard.
-There was a natural wind-drift of 3-5 miles per hour which persisted in the test area through most of the experimental period.
-Reductions in air temperature of 5° to 7° were obtained when the air movement was 4 miles per hour and the sprinklers were both sides of the trees in the two adjacent rows and one side of the second row in the test area.
+There was a natural wind-drift of 3 to 5 miles per hour which persisted in the test area through most of the experimental period.
+Reductions in air temperature of 5° to 7° were obtained when the air movement was 4 miles per hour- and the sprinklers wet both sides of the trees in the two adjacent rows and one side of the second row in the test area.
 The wet leaves acted as evaporator cooling pads.

-Reduction in the area wet reduced the cooling effect while increases resulted in a greater cooling in the range of these tests.
-The maximum potential cooling from water evaporation was not obtained as the relative humidity was usually 20% to 25% before sprinkling began and increased only 6% to 12% during sprinkling.
-Additional cooling from evaporation could be expected if a larger area were wet or if more finely divided sprays were used.
+Reduction of the wet area reduced the cooling effect while increases resulted in a greater cooling, in the range of these tests.
+The maximum potential cooling from water evaporation was not obtained because the relative humidity was usually 20% to 25% before sprinkling began and increased only 6% to 12% during sprinkling.
+Additional cooling from evaporation could be expected if a 1'arger area were wet-or if more finely divided sprays were used.